-Isolation of Risk: Thanks to this separation of the parent company from the child company, the risk of losing any valuable assets is minimized.
+Limiting Risk: Thanks to this separation of the parent company from the child company, the risk of losing any valuable assets is minimized.
 If a subsidiary is under-performing or becomes insolvent, it is more difficult to pursue the parent company for legal responsibility.

-Save on Taxes: It is only the holding company that must file a return, not the subsidiaries.
+Tax Saving & Simplification: It is only the holding company that must file a return, not the subsidiaries.
 This is referred to as a consolidated tax-filing.
 It means you do not need a filing for each company, just the parent.
 Additionally, it’s possible to set up your holding company in a way that reduces the amount of tax that your business must pay.
 In some cases, it may be possible to shift income to lower or tax-free jurisdictions.